 - Round 3 – 2 1:1 case interviews with ~15 minutes of fit and 1 1:1 deep-dive fit interview

 McKinsey differentiated its recruiting process when it introduced the McKinsey PST – a 26-question numerical and business reasoning test that they give you a fast-paced hour to crush.
 (By the way, BCG claims that McKinsey stole the idea from them – but consultants always “borrow” best practices, so it’s tough to say what the real story is.)
 The firm offers practice tests and even sometimes optional workshops prior to taking the PST.
-We have more practice tests in our Case Bank, in case you’re wondering.
+We have more practice tests in our Case Library, in case you’re wondering.

 Next, nontraditional candidates may also have to navigate the McKinsey Digital Assessment.
 Follow the link for details on how to navigate this gameified interview.